Client Application One using ASP.NET Core MVC

 Creating Account Controller:

-Next, create a new Empty MVC Controller named AccountController within the Controllers folder and copy and paste the following code.
-The following controller provides action methods to perform the User Registration, Login, and SSO Token Validation operations.
+Next, create a new Empty MVC Controller named AccountController within the Controllers folder and then copy and paste the following code.
+The following controller provides action methods that enable us to perform user registration, Login, and SSO Token Validation operations.

 using Microsoft.AspNetCore.Mvc;